LearnOnDemandSystems/docs/lod/container-images.md

     - **Organization**: Select the organization that will have permission to edit and use the container image.

-    - **Memory Limit**: Select the amount of memory that the container image will use.
+    - **Memory Limit**: Select the maximum amount of memory that the container image will use.

     - **Command**: Enter any commands that the container needs to function.
 If no commands are need, simply leave `bash` in the field.